Radio Wireless Week 2018

 Student Paper Finalists will receive email notification by mid of December 2017, and receive special recognition in the RWW 2018 Program Guide and as well on the webpage.

 Judges from all topical conferences will select the first and second place winners among the Student Paper Finalists based on the quality of the final paper, the poster presentation, and the oral presentation.
-The winners will be announced at the Awards Banquet on Tuesday evening.
-The first authors of the Student Paper Finalist papers are invited for the dinner at no extra cost.
+The winners will be announced at the Plenary Session on Tuesday morning.

 Frequently Asked Questions